-The 2013 Partnerships against Poverty Summit will will be held from October 9 – 11, 2013, in the Philippines.
-In partnership with the Microfinance Council of the Philippines, Inc (MCPI), this will be the 16th summit organized by the Campaign, and some 1,000 participants from around the world will convene at the Philippine International Convention Center (PICC) in Manila.
+2013 Partnerships against Poverty Summit was held from October 9 – 11, 2013, in the Philippines in partnership with the Microfinance Council of the Philippines, Inc. (MCPI).
+This was the 16th summit organized by the Campaign and was attended by more than 850 participants representing 145 institutions from 71 countries around the world.

 For additional information and updates, please visit: http://partnershipsagainstpoverty.org/.
-For inquiries on sponsorships or any other questions, please contact us at: .
+For inquiries on sponsorships, our next Summit, or any other questions, please contact us at: .